Self management is a confusing concept that often includes so many moving parts it becomes hard to keep track of anything.

 Often, all of these changes happen while you are still expected to continue doing your job like normal.
 That can be overwhelming.

 Thankfully, if done right, it can be hugely beneficial for everyone and make your job and life easier.

 First, you need to understand what this whole thing even is.

 We propose the following definition:

-Thus, in order to be self-managed, you must be clear on exactly what your job is.
+Thus, in order to develop strong self management skills in a work environment, you must be clear on exactly what your job is.

 What do you need to do?

 Once you have that understanding, you then need to have some level of freedom and autonomy in your work.

 This will allow you to deliver results in the way that is most efficient for you personally.

 The first part of self management is to know what's expected of you.